Larissa Cremaste

-Larissa Cremaste (ἡ Κρεμαστὴ Λάρισα) was a town of Ancient Thessaly of less importance than Larissa in Pelasgiotis, and was situated in the district of Achaea Phthiotis, at the distance of 20 stadia from the Maliac Gulf, upon a height advancing in front of Mount Othrys.
+Larissa Cremaste (ἡ Κρεμαστὴ Λάρισα) was a town of Ancient Pelasgia-East Phthiotida area of less importance than Larissa in Pelasgiotis, and was situated in the district of Achaea Phthiotis, at the distance of 20 stadia from the Maliac Gulf, upon a height advancing in front of Mount Othrys.
 It occupied the side of the hill, and was hence surnamed Cremaste, as "hanging" on the side of Mt.
 Othrys, to distinguish it from the more celebrated Larissa, situated in a plain.
 Strabo also describes it as well watered and producing vines.
+It it not to be mixed with the modern city of Larissa (Capital of Thessaly -Modern Greece).
+Larissa is actually a name meaning Fort, which justifies the fortification later discovered by archaeologists in that area.
 The same writer adds that it was surnamed Pelasgia as well as Cremaste.

 History

 From its being situated in the dominions of Achilles, some writers suppose that the Roman poets give this hero the surname of Larissaeus, but this epithet is perhaps used generally for Thessalian.
 Larissa Cremaste was occupied by Demetrius Poliorcetes in 302 BCE, when he was at war with Cassander.
 It was taken by Lucius Apustius in the first war between the Romans and Philip V of Macedon, 200 BCE, and again fell into the hands of the Romans in the war with Perseus of Macedon in 171 BCE.